memphisdev/save-zakar-hackathon/README.md

 Anytime between July 31st to August 7th

 ### When and where will the winners be announced?
-Winners will be announced on August 10th in a virtual event at ////
+Winners will be announced on August 21 in a virtual event

 ### Where should I go if I have any questions?
 Join our dedicated [Discord channel](https://discord.gg/EJqN69M6RH).